DaLeberkasPepi/MysticManager/README.md

 Before you start the script you have to make sure that you've already selected the stat you want to reroll.
 It should look like this:

 ![alt text](https://i.imgur.com/H0eo7Tu.png)

+# Special Thanks
+* @duderde - distributing the first versions of OCR Enchange.
+* @Hefero - for his work on https://github.com/Hefero/DiabloAttributeSelector from which i stole some key functions.
+* @CapnBry - gor his work on Remove clipboard transfer and persist gui settings.